ahmednabilkamal/Dashboard-React-Next/README.md

 Run the development server: npm run dev

-Open your browser and visit http://localhost:3000.
+Open your browser and visit Network link.

 Assumptions
 The API is a simple in-memory mock.
 All data is lost on server restart.